ShanshanLi-cobo/cobo-waas2-js-sdk/docs/AutoSweepApi.md

 > SweepToAddress createWalletSweepToAddresses(opts)

-create sweep-to address
+create wallet sweep to addresses

-This operation creates a new sweep-to address for the specified wallet.
-The previously sweep-to address for the same token becomes invalid once the new one is created.
-Use this operation to change the sweep-to address when your setup changes, you switch networks, or the current address is compromised or tainted by suspicious funds.
-You can withdraw any remaining balances from the old sweep-to addresses to the new address or another designated destination.  &lt;Note&gt;Sweep-to addresses are only applicable to MPC Wallets and Web3 Wallets with the auto-sweep feature enabled.&lt;/Note&gt;
+This operation create a new sweep to address for the wallet.
+The old sweep to address will become invalid.

 ### Example